-Privacy Policy
+Privacy policy

 Botanika Uppsala is committed to the confidentiality of your information.
-This Privacy Policy describes our current practices regarding the use of personal information.
+This privacy policy describes our current practices regarding the use of personal information.
 Please take the time to read this privacy policy carefully.

 This policy should be read in conjunction with the website's terms and conditions.

-- About us
+1. About us

-- Our processing of your personal information
+1. Our processing of your personal information

 What personal information do we collect?